liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 ## Key Technical Decisions

+1. **Async Generator TaskFunction**: We've refactored TaskFunction to be an async generator/AsyncIterable function, enabling suspension and resumption of tasks.

+2. **Task Definitions in core-constructs-lib**: Task definitions are now located in the core-constructs-lib package, while task implementations remain in core-constructs-runtime.

+3. **Zod Type Validation**: We've implemented Zod validation for inputs and outputs between task calls, ensuring type safety at runtime.

+4. **Support for Both Promise and Generator Patterns**: The system now supports both promise-based task functions (for simple tasks) and generator-based task functions (for complex tasks that need to call other tasks).

+5. **TaskImpl Interface**: We've created a new TaskImpl interface that includes the task definition, task ID, and execute function.

+6. **Serializable Task Messages**: All task messages (TaskCallRequest, TaskCallResult, TaskCallAndReturnRequest) are designed to be serializable as JSON.

-1. **Workflow-Based Architecture**: We've implemented a workflow-based architecture where workflows are composed of tasks with defined relationships.
+7. **Workflow-Based Architecture**: We've implemented a workflow-based architecture where workflows are composed of tasks with defined relationships.

-2. **Using AWS CDK Constructs**: We're using the actual "constructs" npm package from AWS CDK as the foundation for our configuration system.
+8. **Using AWS CDK Constructs**: We're using the actual "constructs" npm package from AWS CDK as the foundation for our configuration system.

-3. **Journal as Central Executor**: The journal is the central executor for workflows, maintaining state and providing serialization/deserialization.
+9. **Journal as Central Executor**: The journal is the central executor for workflows, maintaining state and providing serialization/deserialization.

-4. **Module-Based Mapping**: We've implemented a module system that maps constructs to task functions, allowing for modular and extensible system configuration.
+10. **Module-Based Mapping**: We've implemented a module system that maps constructs to task implementations, allowing for modular and extensible system configuration.

-5. **Stateless API Design**: The system has no persistence and relies on a stateless API, where each request creates a new journal instance that runs until completion and returns the results.
+11. **Stateless API Design**: The system has no persistence and relies on a stateless API, where each request creates a new journal instance that runs until completion and returns the results.

-6. **Task-Based Execution**: Agent calls, tool calls, etc. are represented as tasks with defined relationships, allowing for better tracking and management of operations.
+12. **Task-Based Execution**: Agent calls, tool calls, etc. are represented as tasks with defined relationships, allowing for better tracking and management of operations.

-7. **Package Structure**: We've organized the codebase into multiple packages to maintain separation of concerns and enable modular development, with clear interfaces between the definition and runtime layers.
+13. **Package Structure**: We've organized the codebase into multiple packages to maintain separation of concerns and enable modular development, with clear interfaces between the definition and runtime layers.

-8. **Full Path Task References**: Task functions are indexed by the full path (node.path) instead of just the ID (node.id), ensuring that task names are globally unique within a construct tree.
+14. **Full Path Task References**: Task functions are indexed by the full path (node.path) instead of just the ID (node.id), ensuring that task names are globally unique within a construct tree.

-9. **Simplified Architecture**: The Entrypoint class has been removed as it's redundant; the first task in a Definition now serves as the entrypoint.

-10. **Complete CompileWorkflowsResult Storage**: The journal stores the whole CompileWorkflowsResult instead of decomposing it into different fields, making the system more maintainable.

-8. **Tool Implementation with Zod**: We're using Zod for schema validation in our tools, which provides runtime type safety and clear error messages.
+15. **Tool Implementation with Zod**: We're using Zod for schema validation in our tools, which provides runtime type safety and clear error messages.

-9. **TypeScript Configuration**: We've configured TypeScript to use the appropriate module resolution strategy and other compiler options.
+16. **TypeScript Configuration**: We've configured TypeScript to use the appropriate module resolution strategy and other compiler options.

-10. **Testing with Jest**: We're using Jest for testing, with comprehensive tests for the workflow architecture components.
+17. **Testing with Jest**: We're using Jest for testing, with comprehensive tests for the workflow architecture components.